wanghaisheng/responsive-landing-page-starter/content/blog/en/10-learnings-to-help-you-along-your-devrel-career-path.md

 ## Have a Beginner Mindset

 A common thread on succeeding in DevRel that emerged from the discussion was having a beginner mindset.
-All our speakers came into DevRel with different lenses; Shuba with that of a Product Manager, Sarah from a Product Marketers perspective, and Jessica from Marketing.
+All our speakers came into DevRel with different lenses; Shuba with that of a Product Manager, Sarah from a Product Marketer's perspective, and Jessica from Marketing.
 But a general characteristic they all mentioned was the ability to think like a beginner.
 Being empathetic and able to put yourself in the place of your customer, in most cases your customer being a developer for our panel, is a skill in itself.
 And to take it a step further, communicating your product’s capabilities to someone that might be a beginner user or generally a beginner in tech is essential for people in DevRel no matter what your role is.

 ## Create Opportunities for Yourself and Others